cornell-cs5220-f15/cornell-cs5220-f15.github.io/conduct.md

+---
-# Contributor Code of Conduct
+title:      Contributor Code of Conduct
+layout:     main
+---

 As contributors and maintainers of this class, and in the interest of fostering an open and welcoming community, we pledge to respect all